Geography

 Geography Curriculum Intent

-Progressive layering of knowledge, embedded in long-term memory:
+Progressive layering of knowledge, embedded in long-term memory, scaffolds pupils to:

-Conceptual Understanding – occurs when new information and ideas are incorporated into pupils’ existing knowledge framework and includes:
+Application of Conceptual Understanding – occurs when new information and ideas are incorporated into pupils’ existing knowledge through:

 • Identifying similarities and commonalities between people around the world, respecting differences